elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-did-the-first-beta-release-of-mac-os-x-impact-apples-software-development.md

 url: /learn/computer-science/questions/how-did-the-first-beta-release-of-mac-os-x-impact-apples-software-development
 score: -1.0
 related_article1:
-    id: 160435
+    id: 160418
     title: >-
-        How did the transition from CRT to flat-panel displays impact the evolution of personal computers?
+        What were the key features of the first beta release of Mac OS X?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-did-the-transition-from-crt-to-flatpanel-displays-impact-the-evolution-of-personal-computers
+    url: /learn/computer-science/questions/what-were-the-key-features-of-the-first-beta-release-of-mac-os-x
 related_article2:
-    id: 160536
+    id: 160434
     title: >-
-        What were the key developments in operating systems that Apple introduced in the early 2000s?
+        What were the key technological advancements in computing that Apple contributed to in the early 2000s?
-    subject: Computer Science
+    subject: History of the World
-    url: /learn/computer-science/questions/what-were-the-key-developments-in-operating-systems-that-apple-introduced-in-the-early-2000s
+    url: /learn/history-of-the-world/questions/what-were-the-key-technological-advancements-in-computing-that-apple-contributed-to-in-the-early-2000s
 related_article3:
-    id: 160527
+    id: 160429
     title: >-
-        How did the transition to aluminum cases affect Apple's product design?
+        What strategies did Apple employ in the design and layout of its retail stores to enhance customer experience?
-    subject: Computer Science
+    subject: Business and Management
-    url: /learn/computer-science/questions/how-did-the-transition-to-aluminum-cases-affect-apples-product-design
+    url: /learn/business-and-management/questions/what-strategies-did-apple-employ-in-the-design-and-layout-of-its-retail-stores-to-enhance-customer-experience
 related_article4:
-    id: 160424
+    id: 160522
     title: >-
-        How did the introduction of the iPhone in 2007 transform the smartphone market?
+        What were the key features of Mac OS X 10.4 Tiger that distinguished it from earlier versions?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-did-the-introduction-of-the-iphone-in-2007-transform-the-smartphone-market
+    url: /learn/computer-science/questions/what-were-the-key-features-of-mac-os-x-104-tiger-that-distinguished-it-from-earlier-versions
 related_article5:
-    id: 160435
+    id: 160422
     title: >-
-        How did the transition from CRT to flat-panel displays impact the evolution of personal computers?
+        How did the introduction of the iPod in the late 2000s influence Apple's product lineup?
-    subject: Computer Science
+    subject: Business and Management
-    url: /learn/computer-science/questions/how-did-the-transition-from-crt-to-flatpanel-displays-impact-the-evolution-of-personal-computers
+    url: /learn/business-and-management/questions/how-did-the-introduction-of-the-ipod-in-the-late-2000s-influence-apples-product-lineup
 ---

 &nbsp;